 “Where the hell is everyone?”
 I say.

-Last night there were costumes everywhere, but tonight, there’s floor is empty.
+Last night there were costumes everywhere, but tonight, the first floor is completely empty.

 “FurWalk,” says an voice beside me, making me jump.
 I turn and see Kelly, the short security guard, standing with her arms crossed.

 “Yeesh, warn a guy before . . . did you say ‘for a walk’?
 Like, everyone just went for a walk?”